SingerLab/gac/README.md

 # toSignac is currently in ALPHA- pre-release

 I am working to integrate a core set of extensions that can deliver a formal end-to-end analysis by implementin proven quantitative genetics, statistics, and evolutionary models on the backend of the functions.
-Henderson's Animal Model \$\boldsymbol{y} = X \boldsymbol{\beta} + Z \boldsymbol{u} + \boldsymbol{\epsilon}$ of quantitative genetics is well suited to apply a linear mixed models framework for the analysis of same-cell DNA + RNA sequencing technologies such as G+T ([Macaulay, et al.2015](https://dx.doi.org/10.1038/nmeth.3370)), and multiplexed immunohistochemistry.
+Henderson's Animal Model **_y_** = _**X**ß_ + _**Z**µ_ + _e_ quantitative genetics is well suited to apply a linear mixed models framework for the analysis of same-cell DNA + RNA sequencing technologies such as G+T ([Macaulay, et al.2015](https://dx.doi.org/10.1038/nmeth.3370)), and multiplexed immunohistochemistry.
 If you would like to contribute to this endevor, please feel free to reach out.
 We have real world data that we are willing to share.
 My hope is that others will find this package helpful for their DNA copy number needs as well.

 Please report any bugs you may encounter.
 Help me me, help you.